canonical/netbox/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     Thank you for your interest in contributing to NetBox!
 Please note that our contribution policy requires that a feature request or bug report be approved and assigned prior to filing a pull request.
 This helps avoid wasting time and effort on something that we might not be able to accept.

-    Please indicate the assigned feature request or bug report below.
     IF YOUR PULL REQUEST DOES NOT REFERENCE AN ISSUE WHICH HAS BEEN ASSIGNED TO YOU, IT WE BE CLOSED AUTOMATICALLY.
-For example:

-    ### Fixes: #1234
 -->
-### Fixes: <ISSUE NUMBER GOES HERE>
+### Fixes: #1234 <!-- Replace this with your issue number --->

 <!--
     Please include a summary of the proposed changes below.
 -->